2013 Sparks Middle School shooting

-The Sparks Middle School shooting occurred in Sparks, Nevada, on October 21, 2013.
+The Sparks Middle School shooting occurred in Sparks, Nevada, United States, on October 21, 2013.
 Two people, including the perpetrator, were killed, and two others were injured.
 Sparks Middle School is part of the Washoe County School District.

 Shooting

 On October 21, 2013, Jose Reyes, a 12-year-old student in seventh grade, opened fire with a handgun at the basketball courts of Sparks Middle School.
 He injured a 12-year-old student, KJ Kersey, in the shoulder.
 Michael Landsberry, a 45-year-old math teacher who was trying to intervene with Reyes, was shot and killed in the playground.
-Reyes then shot and wounded a 12-year-old student, Mason Davis, who tried to come to Landsberry's assistance.
+Reyes proceeded to fire two shots at teacher Mr. Perez, missing both, and then shot and wounded a 12-year-old student, Mason Davis, who tried to come to Landsberry's assistance.
 Davis suffered an injury to his abdomen.
 Reyes then committed suicide by shooting himself in the head.
+He had two magazines, one with 17 rounds, and another with 10 rounds, although neither were filled to capacity.
 The shooting happened before classes, and the school was evacuated and was closed for the week.
 Details of the shooting emerged in the report issued the following spring.